How much did you earn last month?

 I recently read Open Up* by Alex Holden (which I was sent by the publisher).
 It is all about how talking about money (in exact pounds and pence, not just in general terms) can have a positive impact on your life and the lives of those around you.

 I thought it was a really interesting, funny and though-provoking book, and I could 100% see why her arguments were valid in every single circumstance.
+It also really made me think about my own money story.
 And yet.

 And yet, I still find it hard to share how much I earn.
 Talking about money is scary.
 There are VERY few people I would ask detailed financial questions of.